Felix Healy: Other work

 Whilst playing in Northern Ireland, Healy served a four-year apprenticeship as a butcher and spent nights as a club singer.
 He appeared as a football pundit on Setanta Sports and as Station Manager for Drive105.3FM, also acting as a sports reporter for local network, Channel 9.
 He once starred in a local production of Grease and sang numerous club songs for Derry during his time there.

 Personal life

+The eldest of ten children, he was nicknamed Felix after a teacher likened him to Felix the Cat.
 Healy has three children: Alan, Georgina and Patrick.
 Patrick was a mascot for Derry City in the 1989 FAI Cup final when Felix scored the winning goal.